Unlock The Secrets of Deep Sleep: The Complete Guide

 In certain cases where PSG results are inconclusive or more data is needed, a Multiple Sleep Latency Test (MSLT) may be conducted which measures how quickly a person falls asleep in a quiet environment during the day.

-Another diagnostic tool often employed is Actigraphy – a non-invasive method of monitoring human rest/activity cycles by wearing an Actigraph unit – similar to a wristwatch – that detects movement.
+Another diagnostic tool often employed is Actigraphy – a method of monitoring human rest/activity cycles by wearing an Actigraph unit – similar to a wristwatch – that detects movement.

-This data provides healthcare providers with valuable insights into daytime activities and night-time sleep patterns over an extended period.
+This data provides healthcare providers valuable insights into daytime activities and night-time sleep patterns over an extended period.

 Tips for Improving Deep Sleep